 We are ready to admit that unjust things have been done.
 We have not come here to diminish the responsibility of the men who have waged war politically and economically, or to deny that breaches of the law of nations have been committed… But the measure of guilt of all those who have taken part can be established only by an impartial inquiry, a neutral commission before which all the principals in the tragedy can be allowed to speak, and to which all archives are open.
 We have asked for such an inquiry and we ask for it once more… In their hearts, the German people will resign themselves to a hard lot if the bases of peace are mutually agreed on and not destroyed.
 A peace which cannot be defended before the world as a peace of justice will always invite new resistance.
 No one could sign it with a clear conscience, for it could not be carried out.
 No one could venture to guarantee its execution, though this obligation is required by the signing of the treaty.

 When news of the treaty reached Germany it generated a firestorm of public anger.
-Germans had expected a fair and even handed agreement based on Wilson’s Fourteen Points.
-Instead, they were handed what they called the “Versailles diktat” – a treaty that was not negotiated between equals but was forced on a war-ravaged and starving people at the the point of a gun.
+Germans had expected a fair and even-handed agreement based on Wilson’s Fourteen Points.
+Instead, they were handed what they called the “Versailles diktat” – a treaty that was not negotiated between equals but was forced on a war-ravaged and starving people at the point of a gun.
 There were few moments of national unity in Weimar Germany – but the response to Versailles was one of them.
 Erich Ludendorff considered the treaty the work of Jews, bankers and plotting socialists.
 Gustav Stresemann described it as a “moral, political and economic death sentence”.
 “We will be destroyed,” said Walter Rathenau.
 In the Weimar Reichstag, delegates from all political parties except the USPD rose to condemn the Versailles treaty and the conduct of the Allies.
 Almost every newspaper in Germany slammed the treaty and screamed for the government to reject it.

-For two tense months the Weimar government debated the ratification of the Treaty of Versailles.
+For two tense months, the Weimar government debated the ratification of the Treaty of Versailles.
 The issue brought about the demise of Weimar’s first chancellor, Philipp Scheidemann, who resigned rather than ratify the treaty, which he deemed a “murderous plan”.
 President Friedrich Ebert was also opposed to the Versailles treaty.
-In June he contacted military commanders and asked whether the army could defend the nation, if the government refused to sign the treaty and the Allies resumed the war.
-Both Paul von Hindenburg and Wilhelm Groener advised the Reichstag that the army lacked materiel and munitions and could not withstand an Allied offensive or invasion of Germany.
+In June he contacted military commanders and asked whether the army could defend the nation if the government refused to sign the treaty and the Allies resumed the war.
+Both Paul von Hindenburg and Wilhelm Groener advised the Reichstag that the army lacked material and munitions and could not withstand an Allied offensive or invasion of Germany.
 Any refusal to comply with Versailles would also prolong the Allied food blockade, which was still ongoing in June 1919 and contributing to thousands of civilian deaths from starvation.
 Confronted with this advice, the Reichstag had no alternative but to submit to the Allies.
 Germany’s delegates signed the treaty on June 28th 1919.
 It was ratified by the Weimar assembly almost a fortnight later (July 9th), passed 209 votes to 116.

 For the SPD and other moderates, the acceptance of Versailles was a necessary measure, given reluctantly to prevent more war and bloodshed, an Allied invasion of Germany and the possible dissolution of the German state.
 Some accepted Versailles in the hope that it could be renegotiated and relaxed later.
 Those in the military and the far right, however, saw it as yet another betrayal.
 “Today German honour is dragged to the grave.
 Never forget it!” screamed one nationalist newspaper.
 “The German people will advance again to regain their pride.
 We will have our revenge for the shame of 1919!”
 Conspiracists on the far right claimed the ratification was more evidence of destructive forces at work in Germany’s civilian government.
 The Treaty of Versailles – or rather the question of how Germany should have responded to it – would contribute to political divisions for the life of the Weimar Republic.